Universally discredited – How can we make the failing universal credit work for families?

-Despite a growing avalanche of evidence that universal credit (UC) is causing hardship and pushing thousands of children and their families further into poverty, the roll out of UC continues.
+This year's conferences focused on the growing avalanche of evidence that universal credit (UC) is causing hardship and pushing thousands of children and their families further into poverty.

 Claiming UC: now and under managed migration – “the one in five” failure rate

 DWP Figures show 20% of people who attempt to claim UC are refused due to failing to attend or book an interview or for other administrative reasons.
 With the proposed regulations on “Managed Migration” requiring claimants of legacy benefits to submit claims for UC when notified to do so, rather than a process of automatically transferring them to the new benefit, this is particularly worrying.